TheIoTLearningInitiative/InternetOfThingsCloud/documentation/PaaS.md

 # PaaS

-- Platform, Runtime Enviroment to create an deploy applications
+- Platform, Runtime Enviroment to create an deploy applications, org is responsaible for develop,ment, maintenand and management of the application
 -